whotookzakum/bapharia.com/src/routes/[...loc]/guides/equipment.md

     <summary class="arrow accent2">Pre-Beyond: Crafting & Great Success</summary>
     <small class="text3 font-semibold">The following section applies to weapons added to the game before the Beyond update (v1.06.000).</small>
     <p>
-        Weapons can be crafted at the Crafting Machine found in town.
+        Weapons can also be crafted at the Crafting Machine found in town.
 Their recipes can be acquired through quests and <a href="/guides/adventure-boards">Adventure Boards</a>.
     </p>
     <p>
         When obtaining a weapon, either through crafting or from a chest, there is a chance of it being a <strong>Great Success</strong>, granting more plug sockets and higher special effect values.
 When crafting, there are tickets that can boost the Great Success rate.
 There are also tickets that can guarantee a Great Success, though the amount needed will vary based on the weapon.